Susan Riese and Statesman Spaniels

 The Statesman contract now includes a statement that the new owners of a Statesman puppy must keep that puppy intact until two years of age and only after OFA health testing has been completed may that dog be altered.
 It should be noted that in many countries, altering is only done for health reasons...never for the convenience of the owner.

-Concerns about sensitivity to chicken in dog food and treats: I have fed Purina ProPlan Performance kibble food for decades with excellent results....healthy dogs that live a long time.
-In the last ten years there have been a few incidents of dogs with true allergic reactions to chicken in their diet or dogs with ear infections that reoccur.
-Talking with owners/breeders of Welsh in the Midwest, I have heard them talk about chicken sensitivity/allergies to chicken.
-In the KIND litter born December 2021, at least three have had ear infections.
-I have decided to put all of my dogs on Purina ProPlan Sensitive Skin/Stomach with salmon as the source of protein.
-(Note: I returned to feeding Purina Pro Plan Performance 30/20 Chicken based food in the summer of 2022 as I like the condition and energy levels on my dogs better than the Sensitive Skin Salmon based product.)
+Concerns about sensitivity to chicken in dog food and treats: Statesman has fed Purina ProPlan Performance kibble food for decades with excellent results....healthy dogs that live a long time.
+In the last ten years there have been a couple incidents of dogs with true allergic reactions to chicken in their diet or dogs with ear infections that reoccur.
+Breeders/owners of Welsh in the Midwest shared their experiences with sensitivity/allergies to chicken.
+In the KIND litter born December 2021, at least three had ear infections as pups/young dogs, though it does not appear that these dogs continued to have ear infections.
+In 2021 I decided to put all of my dogs on Purina ProPlan Sensitive Skin/Stomach with salmon as the source of protein.
+However, Statesman returned to feeding Purina Pro Plan Performance 30/20 Chicken based food in the summer of 2022 as the condition and energy levels of the dogs was better than the Sensitive Skin Salmon based product.)